scho-to/tasktimetracker/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 If you used another port, change 3000 to your port number.

+## How to Use
+1.1 Click the "Start" Button to start the timer, or click on the timer itself.
+1.2 You can click the "Stop"-Button, to stop the timer, or click on the timer itels.
+2. You can reset the Timer using the "Reset"-Button.
+3. You can Book the Time by clicking the "Book Time" button.
+3.1 Add some Bookings by clicking the "Book Time" button.
+3.2 Fill in ALL form-fields, so the "Book this Task" button is usable.
+Note, that the already tracked Time until this point is taken into the "Tracked Time" field automatically.
+You can edit this if you please.

+After that, you are back on the Page with the new Booking to be listed there now.

 # Feedback
 ## Time needed for this project
 start: 8:30, end: 15:50